Haworth - the poem and the print

 On our final morning in Haworth we went to look round the parsonage and I savoured a couple of minutes alone in that small parlour, in awe of what they’d created there and pleasurably befuddled as always to be in a place where something momentous happened.
 From behind the barrier in the doorway, I stared at the conker-coloured table, took in the dark sofa upon which Emily died at the age of just 30, and acknowledged George Richmond’s portrait of Charlotte which I’d copied for Mum’s 50th birthday.

-During our few days in Haworth I was working on my Walthamstow Village poem/print and enjoyed getting up before everyone else to add more details to the map of the village which sits within a square formed by the four couplets of the poem.
-I also made a rough sketch of the Haworth print which would be in the same format, with the revised poem running around an image of the parsonage at dusk with the looming moor in the background.
+During our few days in Haworth I was working on my Walthamstow Village poem/print and enjoyed getting up before everyone else to add more details to the map of the village which sits below the poem.
+I also made a rough sketch of the Haworth print which would be in the same format, with the revised poem sitting above an image of the parsonage at dusk with the looming moor in the background.
 Walking up the steep high street after so many years, I climbed through a corridor of stone: rain-darkened cobbles; the soot-blackened stone of houses and shops.
 I therefore chose to incorporate the stones into the title and parts of the image.

 And in lieu of line-breaks between each couplet, I positioned an image of the church tower at each corner of the square.
 The tower didn’t have a clock in the time of the Brontës, but as the blue clock face, lit at night and clearly visible from our cottage, was one of my enduring memories of our trip to haworth, I decided to include it.
 Instead of the clock hands though, I added in the three sisters’ initials and then, like a sculpture placed on the vacant Fourth Plinth in Trafalgar Square, I was able to add Branwell’s initials too.
 I’d cut him out of the poem, but kept him in the print.